 In response, then-President Obama and Congressional leaders conspired together to declare that Congress was a “small business” with fewer than 50 people working there.

 To reiterate, Congress- which has 100 Senators, 435 House members, and tens of thousands of staffers, was declared, during the Obama years, to be a small business with less than 50 employees.

 Due to this fraudulent claim, established by leaders in both parties working with the Obama White House, members of Congress and their staffers were able to not only buy their insurance from the D.C. small business exchange, but they were also allowed to have more than 70% of their health insurance costs subsidized by the American people.

-It should be no surprise, then, that neither the Democrats nor the Republicans in Congress are truly interested in repealing or replacing a bill that is hurting millions of Americans.
+It should be no surprise, then, that neither the Democrats nor the Republicans in Congress are truly interested in repealing or replacing a bill that is hurting millions of Americans and businesses.

 Source: The Washington Times